 We talked with Stephenie Gold, MA, a Registered Clinical Counsellor and Director at LEAP Clinic provides therapy for children and youth with anxiety and mood-related challenges, as well as parent consultation.

-Here are five great tips on how to help our kids’ through their school anxiety
+Five great tips on how to help our kids’ through their school anxiety

 Help your child picture what it will be like.